It All Started with a Man Named Bobadmin

 “The year was 1990.
 We were on our weekly Sunday visit to Grand Rapids for Sunday brunch.
 As we passed by the abandoned Nazareth Hall I noticed a “For Sale” sign in the front yard.
 After years of being threatened by my parents that I would be sent to the boarding school, I entertained the idea of satisfying my curiosity by phoning the listed real estate company to arrange for a tour.

 It was in the dead of winter and the realtor explained there were no utilities- water, heat, electricity or sewer.
 I met with the realtor, and with flashlight in hand started my exploration.
-I went immediately to the top floor to see what I was told about the nuns sleeping on stone beds.
-I was quite disappointed when it was not this way.
+I went immediately to the top floor to see what I was told about the nuns sleeping on stone beds, and I was quite disappointed when it was not this way.

 In a moment of “I don’t know what I’m doing” I made an offer to which the nuns accepted.